Roberto Duran Profile

 The crowd proved to inspire Duran, who out-fought Leonard to earn a unanimous decision to capture the WBC welterweight title and become a two-division world champion.

-The fight, which originally got announced as a majority decision, is known as the Brawl in Montreal.
+The fight, which originally got announced as a majority decision, is known as the Brawl in Montreal but got turned into a unanimous decision following an error on one scorecard.

 Leonard immediately triggered his rematch clause and fought Duran in November 1980 - five months after the Panamanian had inflicted the first defeat of his career.